Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Simulation Studies

 \section{Simulation Studies}

-In this section we perform simulation studies showing that subgraphs formed from ARD preserve enough information from the full network so that inferences made on ARD minibatches carry over to inferences made on the complete graph.
-Moreover, we compare our method to \citet{gopalan2013efficient}'s method and observe we have better parameter recovery and model fit.
+In this section we perform simulation studies showing that bipartite graphs formed from ARD preserve enough information from the full network so that inference made using ARD minibatches carries over to inference based on the complete graph.
+Moreover, we compare our method to \citet{gopalan2013efficient} and observe { that we have excellent parameter recovery and model fit using ARD subgraphs, without observing all nodes in the network.
+The procedure of \citet{gopalan2013efficient} is unable to correctly recover the true communities or model parameters using only a subgraph of the original network, only achieving comparable performance when the complete network is used.}